How To Write A Slack Bot — End to End

-You might think that everything in Slack is a room, or a channel, and that channels only differ in their permission levels (public, private).
-That is a reasonable assumption; after all, I made it.
+You might think that everything in Slack is a room, or a channel, and that the only difference between channels is in their name & permission level (public, private).
+That’s a reasonable assumption; I made it.
 Alas, it’s wrong.

-In Slack, permissions make a huge difference.
-All rooms are not created equal; permissions are so important that rooms with different permissions belong to completely different categories.
+In Slack, all rooms are not created equal; permissions are so important that rooms with different permissions belong to completely different categories.

 4. Less Talk, More Action!